tiagogoto/coannealing-py/README.md

-## Example to run benchmark function
+## An example to execute a benchmark function

 ``` python